 For example, a Light object is created by attaching a Light component to a GameObject.

-See in Glossary Filter and Mesh RendererA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
+See in Glossary and Mesh RendererA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
 More info

 See in Glossary component to represent the object’s solid volume in terms of physics.